 DWP Contact Number 0800 Opening Times: What Time Do the Phone Lines Open?

-- The best times to call to avoid long queues
+- The best times to call and avoid queues

 What Is the DWP Helpline, and Why Might You Need to Call Them?